 Cold winter nights are beginning to draw in and January examinations don’t seem too far away.
-There maybe a lot of work ahead, but to ensure you get the best from yourself and keep motivated and don’t burn out, you need to give yourself regular breaks!
+There maybe a lot of work ahead, but to ensure you get the best from yourself, keep motivated and don’t burn out, you need to take regular breaks!

 But how do you get the most from them?

 Here’s our top tips for staying ahead of the game and ensuring you make the most of this valuable “me” time:-

 Feel lighter all day: Do your most dreaded task first

 Spending the first few hours of every day checking emails, the news and Twitter?
 You might be at your cognitive peak early in the morning so there’s an argument for using this time to think creatively instead.

 This is called the ‘Eat that Frog’ principle.
 So if you have a dreaded task that needs to be done, do it first thing and get it out of the way!